-- The Urban Institute produced a report, available on its website, with a series of maps and tables predicting the relative risk for childhood obesity in all 50 states and within communities across each state.
+The Urban Institute produced a report with a series of maps and tables predicting the relative risk for childhood obesity in all 50 states and within communities across each state.

 - Children ages 6 to 17 are estimated to be at above-average risk for obesity in 34 percent of the nation's census tracts and are at the highest risk for obesity in 6.5 percent of the tracts.

 - Communities where childhood obesity is predicted to be highest face disadvantages across multiple dimensions.
 For example, 40 percent of the children living in census tracts at the highest risk for childhood obesity were living in poor households, compared to 31 percent in tracts at above-average risk and less than 10 percent in tracts at average or below-average risk.